oshaughnessy/sierramountainll/_pages/fields.md

 ### OCI Field #1

-The northern-most field at Oak Creek Intermediate School, located at the top of the multisport field and track, and surrounded by an outfield fence, may host 12U and 10U softball games.
+The north field at Oak Creek Intermediate School, located at the top of the multisport field and track, and surrounded by an outfield fence, may host 12U and 10U softball games.
 It's also suitable for baseball at ages when a mound is not strictly necessary.